Norovirus – a nasty winter bug

 Norovirus outbreaks are difficult to prevent.
 Transmission occurs either person-to-person or through contamination of water or food.

 Symptoms usually develop 24 to 48 hours after ingestion of virus particles.
 Symptoms can include nausea, vomiting, diarrhoea and abdominal pain.
 Headache and a slight fever can also accompany this illness.
-People infected will usually recover in 1 or 2 days without serious or long-term health effects.
+People infected will usually recover in one or two days without serious or long-term health effects.
 Many infections show similar symptoms to norovirus, so confirmed diagnosis is through testing of diarrhoea samples of those affected.

 Young children, elderly people and immuno-compromised people can become more seriously ill, this is usually through severe dehydration.
 There is no treatment for norovirus and it is particularly important that more vulnerable patients remain hydrated.